Ouija- The Mystifying Oracle

 likely that control of the movement is subconscious, so the mechanism is closer to self-delusion than to fraud.

 ESP: If Telepathy exists, there is the possibility that the questions are again answered by those who ask them.

 The answers are broadcast mind to mind and the whole group then subconsciously knows the answer and they

 all ensure that the correct answer is achieved.

 Beliefs about the Ouija Board vary but the game is associated with more fear than any other form of divination.

-I'v wondered why a game reported to be so dangerous does not come with instructions one may encounter.
+I've wondered why a game reported to be so dangerous does not come with instructions of what one may

 • Most often, the spirits contacted through the Ouija are from the lower astral plane.
 These spirits are often very

 confused and may have died a violent or sudden death; murder, suicide, etc. Therefore, many are violent,